'Didn't play good': No. 1 Pliskova won't dissect Open loss - WHIZ News

 Two seeded men exited, too: No. 13 Cristian Garin and No. 24 Hubert Hurkacz.

-Pliskova had chances to take the second set against Garcia, who had been 0-8 against top-five opponents at Grand Slam tournaments, but failed to do so.
+Pliskova had chances to take the second set against Garcia, who had been 0-8 against top-five opponents at Grand Slam tournaments.

+Garcia trailed 5-4 in that set while serving at 15-40.
+Two break points that also were set points.

+On the first, Pliskova got a look at an 89 mph second serve, but she pushed a forehand return wide.
+On the second, Garcia smacked a quick-strike forehand to a corner and Pliskova’s running reply found the net.

-Couldn’t really come up with how to describe why this happenened, either.
+Couldn’t really come up with how to describe why Wednesday’s loss happened, but this statistic was telling: Garcia produced 30 winners, more than twice as many as Pliskova.

+And another: Pliskova has led the WTA in aces four of the past five years, but she hit only three, the same number as Garcia.

 “I’m actually glad I did drop a set and got tested the way I did today against Kyle.
 I expected it to be a tough, tough task,” said Djokovic, who has won five of the past seven Grand Slam tournaments to raise his major trophy total to 17, three behind Roger Federer and two behind Rafael Nadal.